The seven Adobe Photoshop and Lightroom Classic CC plug-ins that make up Nik Collection were first introduced by Nik Software, and were very popular.

 Initially, some photographers thought this was good news, but the software had become increasingly buggy and in spring 2017 it was confirmed that it would not be developed any further.

 There was better news in October 2017 when DxO bought Nik Collection from Google.
-The company then spent several months ironing out all the issues that had developed and it recently announced that it’s compatible with the current versions of Adobe’s software.
+The company then spent several months ironing out all the issues that had developed and it recently announced that it’s compatible with the current versions of Adobe’s software, including Photoshop, Elements and Lightroom – you can get lots of free Lightroom presets, but the Nik Collection can take your images a whole lot further.

 Further good news is that DxO itself has navigated a way out of its widely reported financial problems, so the software looks to have a rosier future.
 So, let’s take a look at how it shapes up in 2019.